NagolReknuoy/Action-Network-Daily-NBA-Lines/README.md

 Total: Betting lines for the over/under (total points) for each game.
 Moneyline (ML): Betting lines for moneyline odds for each team.
 Saves the scraped data into a CSV file called NBAgame_lines_of_the_day.csv for later use.

+**Updates**
+Updated the script to account for when there are multiple games per day